Next-Gen-Dev-Labs/mentlyFEtest/README.md

 # Frontend Developer Assessment - Mently

-A technical assessment implementation by me for the Frontend Developer position at Mently, focusing on building a programs page dashboard using Next.js.
+A technical assessment I implemented for the Frontend Developer position at Mently, focusing on building the program's dashboard page using Next.js.

 ## Tech Stack